poidstotal/stataRun/README.md

 # Description

-stataRun allow your to run your stata code (.do .ado ) and command from within Visual Studio Code editor.
-Thus you can take great advantage of an editor for syntax highlighting.
+stataRun allow you to run  stata codes (.do .ado ) and commands from within Visual Studio Code editor.
+Thus you can take  advantage of an editor for syntax highlighting.
+You may want to install [Stata-Enhanced](https://marketplace.visualstudio.com/items?itemName=kylebarron.stata-enhanced) and [Stata-Language](https://marketplace.visualstudio.com/items?itemName=mdob2k.stata-language) for syntax highlighting and other features

 ## Features

-There are three commands far now:
+The following command and keyboard shortcut are implemented(crtl to be replace by cmd on MacOS)
-- Run All : This will run the entire file
+- shift+ctrl+a: Run All ==> This will run the entire file
-- Run Slection: To run a given slection.
+- shift+ctl+s: Run Selection ==> To run a given slection.
 If no selection is made it default to Run All
-- Run Current: This will run the current line code
+- shift+ctl+c: Run Current ==> This will run the current line code
+- shift+ctl+d: Run from current line to downward
+- shift+ctl+f: Run from first line till current line

 ## Requirements